 Engage: What kinds of activities and organizations can I explore?

 Join Talent Gateway - UM-Dearborn’s online community where you can complete challenges, earn points, and connect experiences with courses and professional goals

-Check out all the opportunities offered by the Office for Student Engagement
+Check out all the opportunities offered by the Office of Student Life

 Meet with the First Year Experience Librarian to learn about Mardigian Library resources